cal101/cal_gdbstub/BlinkyTale1.md

 Seeing his tag he wanted to start blinking again but couldn't.
 Nothing happens.

 He got a little bit frightened and but then decided to wait.
 From past adventures he knew that his little [watch dog](https://de.wikipedia.org/wiki/Watchdog) will find and rescue him.
 If his dog does not get feed regularly he will get angry.
-To restore his familiar world he will `reset` it.
+To restore his familiar world he will `reset`.

 So Blinky waited and waited and waited ....